woman writing on whiteboard

 4. New Leadership

 New Work also means New Leadership.
 Flexible work structures require agile working and leadership methods, empathy, trust and good relationships.
-Today’s (and tomorrow’s) leaders ought to be capable of empowering their employees, providing them with responsibilities and opportunities to show themselves responsible likewise.
+Today’s (and tomorrow’s) leaders ought to be capable of empowering their employees, providing them with responsibilities and opportunities to prove their responsibility.

 office-management